Shopify Theme Detector

 The Shopify.theme Object

 Every public Shopify storefront includes a small JavaScript snippet that exposes theme metadata: Shopify.theme.
 This object contains the theme name, a numeric theme ID, and the role (main or unpublished).
-Our tool reads this directly — it's the same method used by browser extensions and developer tools.
+Our tool reads this directly — the same method used by browser extensions and developer tools.
+Once you know the theme, the next step is usually picking a store name and validating the niche economics in our profit calculator.

 CDN Asset Paths